advancedresearch/advancedresearch.github.io/blog/2026-04-28-theorem-grading.md

 In that filler, we are.

-So, not only did this philosophy fit with explaining how Seshat vanished from written records, to a such extent, that when Plato wrote about Thoth, he either forgot Seshat or didn't even known about her.
+So, not only did this philosophy fit with explaining how Seshat vanished from written records, to a such extent, that when Plato wrote about Thoth, he either forgot Seshat or didn't even know about her.

 It also explains the perspective of the way we exist: As alive.